neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 	The simplest meaningful pattern associated with a behavior.
 Typically involves a short, ballistic trajectory described by a verb, such as a turn, a step, or a wing extension, which cannot be further decomposed.
 It is analogous to a “phoneme” in language.

 Action
 	A combination of movemes that always occurs in the same stereotypical sequence and that is also described by a verb.
-Examples of actions include “walk” (step + step + step), “assess threat” (stop + stand up on hind legs + sniff), “eat” (open mouth + bite + chew + swallow), etc. In language, it would be analogous to a word or to an idiomatic expression.
+Examples of actions include “walk” (step + step + step), thigmotaxis (walk + turn + walk), etc. In language, it would be analogous to a word or to an idiomatic expression.

 Activity
 	A species-characteristic concatenation of actions and movemes whose structure is typical, ranging from stereotyped to variable.
 Variability can be observed both in the structure or dynamics of the individual actions that comprise an activity, as well as in the timing and/or sequence of the actions.
-Examples of activities include courtship, aggression, nest-building, parenting, etc.
+Examples of activities include nest-building, parenting, etc.

 :::